spica-engine/spica/README.md

 4. Add policies to your **identities** so your content editors can't reach to any technical part.
 5. Add automations with **cloud functions**
 6. Add **Webhooks** if you want to trigger any other 3rd party integration such as Slack, Zapier

-To use Spica as a **backend engine**:
-1. Prepare your data models in **Bucket Module**, REST API and GraphQL API will be generated automatically
-2. Add rules to each bucket as an entry level security layer
-3. Create custom policy for your project user roles
-4. Apply your logic with **cloud functions**
-5. Add **custom dashboards** for the business managers

 ## RoadMap